 The Council of European Energy Regulators (CEER) and the Florence School of Regulation (FSR) are delighted to announce a unique joint course called "Introduction to Fundamentals of Energy Regulation", to be held in the CEER's office in Brussels on 12-16 March 2018.
 This CEER-FSR course is focused on explaining the fundamentals of EU energy policy and regulation, building on similar successful courses held in previous years.
 The course, which is Level A - Overview course, is ideally suited for newer staff members within National Regulatory Authorities (NRAs).

-The course is co-directed by Koen Locquet, Director of CREG Administrative Affairs and Ilaria Conti, FSR Energy Policy Coordinator and advised by Jean-Michel Glachant, FSR Director and Margot Loudon, Member of CEER Training Academy Advisory Board.
+The course is co-directed by Koen Locquet, Director of CREG Administrative Affairs and Ilaria Conti, FSR Head of Gas Area and advised by Jean-Michel Glachant, FSR Director and Margot Loudon, Member of CEER Training Academy Advisory Board.
 It comprises of two standalone - but related - modules, as follows:

 - Module 1: "EU Energy Regulatory Framework and Policy", 3 days, from Monday 12th to Wednesday 14th March; and,